 Adopts policies and rules regarding library hours and use.

 Annually files with the clerk of the Town of Shawangunk (at the time and for the purpose specified in Section 105 of the town law) an estimate of the proposed budget, including costs of library services to be raised by levy for the library district in the year beginning with the succeeding first day of January.
-All subsequent actions will follow provisions in the absolute charter dated December 19, 1997, State of New York.

 Accepts on behalf of the district any absolute gifts, devices, or bequests of real or personal property, and such conditional gifts, devices, or bequests as it shall, by resolution, accept.

-Annually meets formally with the Friends of the Library to coordinate the plans of service and to review written policies governing their relationship A representative of the Friends will be invited, preferably in March, to review plans of service and goals.
+Annually meets formally with the Friends of the Library to coordinate the plans of service and to review written arrangements governing their relationship.
+A representative of the Friends will be invited, preferably in March, to review plans of service and goals.

 All actions of the board shall be by the board as a unit by resolution.
 No board member shall act on behalf of the board on any matter without prior approval of the board.
 No board member, by virtue of his/her office, shall exercise any administrative responsibility with respect to the library nor, as an individual, command the services of a library employee.